Chapter 19 Debugging and Testing

 This is why people developed “unit testing,” an approach to testing where you write code that you can just run whenever you want, code which runs a series of tests on your code and prints out which tests work as expected, and which do not.
 In R, the most common way of doing this is the testthat package.

-There are two general aspects to testthat that can be useful, the expect_*() methods and the test_that() function.
+There are two general parts to testthat: the expect_*() methods and the test_that() function.

-Consider the following simple DGP to generate an X and Y variable that have a given relationship:
+Consider the following simple DGP to generate an X and Y variable with a given relationship:

 my_DGP <- function( N, mu, beta ) {